Last updated May 2018

 A first guess would be that vitamin B12 deficiency among vegans and even some lacto-ovo vegetarians could have increased the risk of hypospadias.
 At least one study has found a link between vitamin B12 deficiency and hypospadias (11).

 The UK study examined births between 1991 and 1992 (5).
 The USA study examined births between 1997 and 2005 (10).
 And in the years between when these two studies were conducted, there was much education in the vegan community about the need for vitamin B12, which could explain why the risk might have disappeared.

 However, there are many documented cases of vegan infants whose mothers had been deficient in vitamin B12 and to none of these boys have been reported to have been born with hypospadias (more info).

 Whether or not a lack of vitamin B12 increases the risk of hypospadias, it plays other important roles so all pregnant women should have a reliable daily source of vitamin B12—see Daily Needs.

 Folic Acid and Methionine

 What about other molecules involved in one-carbon metabolism such as folate (or folic acid), choline, and methionine?

-Choline, a nutrient that can be on the low end in vegan diets, was investigated in the National Birth Defects Prevention Study (12).
-They did not find a statistically significant association between high choline intakes and risk of hypospadias (.7, .5-1.1), but it’s still a nutrient for pregnant vegans to be aware of—see Choline.
+Choline, a nutrient that can be on the low end in vegan diets, was investigated in the National Birth Defects Prevention Study (13).
+They didn’t find a statistically significant association between high choline intake and risk of hypospadias (0.7, 0.5-1.1), but it’s still a nutrient for pregnant vegans to be aware of—see Choline.